Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_14.md

 {{#template name="tutorials.socially.angular1.step_14.md"}}
 {{> downloadPreviousStep stepName="step_13"}}

-In this step we will learn how to use Meteor methods and how to use `Meteor.call` method from our AngularJS code.
+In this step we will learn how to use [Meteor methods](http://docs.meteor.com/#/full/meteor_methods) and how to use `Meteor.call` method from our AngularJS code.

-Meteor methods are a way to perform more complex logic than the allow method does.
+Meteor methods are a way to perform more complex logic than the direct Mongo.Collection API.
-The Meteor methods are responsible for checking permissions, just like the allow method does.
+The Meteor methods are also responsible for checking permissions, just like the allow method does.

 In our case, we will create an invite method that invites a user to a party.